Heartbroken community mourns family murdered in Newton

 A devastated family clutched each other in court, after hearing gruesome details about the deaths.

 The community is now focusing on remembering a family that left such an impact.
-Father Dan Riley sharing a treasured memory of Jill.
+Father Dan Riley sharing a treasured memory of Gilda.

 "I shouldn't share that, but I called her the pope she was that good, she was just a loving, wonderful, beautiful person," Riley said.
 "My grandmothers are in heaven but if I could have a third one, I would ask for her."